NordicPlayground/nrf-docker/README.md

 > At build time, dependencies are fetched from third-party sources and installed.
 These dependencies could also contain malicious code.
 > If you are using this image you must be aware that you are using software from many untrusted sources with all the consequences that brings.

+> [!NOTE]
-> 🍏 _Note:_ The prebuilt images are not available for `arm64` architecture (Apple M1), because GitHub Actions don't have hosted runners with Apple M1 yet.
+> The prebuilt images are not available for `arm64` architecture (Apple M1), because GitHub Actions don't have hosted runners with Apple M1 yet.

 To use the pre-built image [`nordicplayground/nrfconnect-sdk:main`](https://hub.docker.com/r/nordicplayground/nrfconnect-sdk); add `nordicplayground/` before the image name and `:tag` after.
 Replace `tag` with one of the [available tags](https://hub.docker.com/r/nordicplayground/nrfconnect-sdk/tags) on the Dockerhub image.
 The only difference between the tags are which Python dependencies are pre-installed in the image based on the different `requirements.txt` files from the nRF Connect SDK repository's west dependencies.